 Art Pop-Up was founded in 2011 by Sam Roddan with the aim of providing opportunities for artists to develop and exhibit innovative, creatively challenging works whilst encouraging wider engagement and understanding.
 We work with artists at all stages of their careers and offer mentoring and support to our associate artists.
-Since its inception, Art Pop-Up has devised and organised several major projects including a new arts festival for Stamford and an exterior arts gallery, the ‘Art Windows’.
+Since its inception, Art Pop-Up has devised and organised several major projects including a new arts festival for Stamford and an exterior arts gallery, the ‘Art Windows’, engaging a total audience of over 60,000 participants in the last 8 years.

 Art Pop-Up created the widely acclaimed ‘Fresh Take at Burghley’, an innovative contemporary arts residency programme and exhibition at Burghley House featuring 6 local artists.
 Their responses to the stately home's interior and its history juxtaposed the traditions of Burghley with current contexts.
 The final works were shown in the House’s State Rooms with over 14,000 visitors.
 The project was supported by Arts Council England and Creative Peterborough.